hamecoded/myBlog/doc/exercises/ex5-requirejs.md

 requirejs: {
   compile: {
     options: {
-        //properties name out and mainConfigFile should not be defined when using modules
+        //properties name; out; and mainConfigFile should not be defined when using modules
         baseUrl: 'public/js',
         modules: [
             {